INF 390N Information Policy : Cybersecurity Law and Policy

 Cross-listing of LAW 379M, hosted by the School of Law.

 A deep dive into a broad range of legal and policy issues associated with cybersecurity, intended as a comprehensive introduction to the topic and the many public and private institutions involved in it.

-No technical background is required or assumed, and graduate students from across the campus are encouraged to enroll.
-If you are in doubt, want to ask questions about it, or just want to express enthusiasm, please email me at email@example.com.
+No technical background is required or assumed.
+Graduate students from across the campus are encouraged to enroll, too, as you do not have to have prior legal or policy knowledge.
+In recent years, the class has drawn a substantial number of law students and LBJ students, as well as cohorts from computer science, engineering, the iSchool, and McCombs.
+If you are in doubt and want to ask questions about it, please email me at firstname.lastname@example.org.

 Graduate standing.
 Additional prerequisites may vary with the topic.

 Registration priority given to iSchool students.
 Additional seats may open up for outside students in a later registration period.